Table of Contents

 The aim is to take baby steps and not get overwhelmed.
 Hence, the article is divided into a bite-sized action plan covering every basic of starting a blog in 2022, from choosing a hosting website to creating an email list.

 1. Designing your blog

 Decide a niche

-When starting a blog in 2021, you first need to have the right niche.
+When starting a blog in 2022, you first need to have the right niche.
 Ask yourself what you are passionate about and see if there’s an audience for it.
+Go through tons of blogs online.
+You may come across blog topics that unleash your creativity.
 The quickest way to identify this is through a Google search!

 For example, if you are a professional baker, search for the most common baking terms.

 This way, you can follow your passion, gather readers, and enjoy your journey of being a blogger.

 The results are plenty, but the first few will give you insights into how people are scouring the web for baking recipes.

 Don’t worry about your niche being too weird if you are passionate about it.
 Another blogging basic to note is to check if there is a demand for your niche online.
 This is crucial for your blog’s success.